bb-io/AdobeExperienceManager/README.md

 ## Actions

-### Pages

-- **Search pages**: Search for pages based on provided criteria.
+- **Search content**: Search for content based on provided criteria.
-- **Get page as HTML**: Get the HTML content of a page.
-- **Update page from HTML**: Update a page using HTML content.
+- **Download content**:Download content as HTML.
+- **Upload content**: Upload content from HTML.

 ## Events

-- **On pages created or updated**: Polling event that periodically checks for new or updated pages.
-If the any pages are found, the event is triggered.
+- **On content created or updated**: Polling event that periodically checks for new or updated content.
+If the any content are found, the event is triggered.

 ## Feedback